FI

 Viti Levu

-Viti Levu, the main island, offers a diverse culinary landscape influenced by indigenous Fijian traditions and Indo-Fijian flavors.
-Curries, roti, and vegetarian dishes are common, alongside traditional Fijian fare.
+Fiji's main island offers diverse culinary landscape influenced by indigenous Fijian traditions and Indo-Fijian flavors.
+Curries, roti, and vegetarian dishes common alongside traditional fare.
+Sugarcane plantations occupy much of the land - harvest season (November) brings fresh cane.
+Urban areas like Suva and Nadi feature international cuisine while maintaining traditional roots.

 Cultural Significance: